Etna: the fiery giant of Sicily

 6. Forests and the Etna Birch

-At mid-altitudes, the landscape changes dramatically: forests, shaded paths, and the rare Betula aetnensis, a unique endemic species.
+At intermediate altitudes the landscape changes radically: forests, shaded paths and the rare Betula aetnensis, a unique endemic species.

 7. Sea views

-From high altitudes, on clear days, the view extends from the Ionian coast to Calabria.
-The contrast between black lava and the blue sea is one of Etna’s most moving sights.
+From higher altitudes, on clear days, the view stretches from the Ionian coast to Calabria.
+The contrast between black lava and the blue sea is one of Etna’s most striking scenes.

 8. Night eruptions (when visible)

-Observing the volcano at night, with lava fountains and red glows in the darkness, is an unforgettable experience, always in compliance with safety regulations.
+Observing the volcano at night, with lava fountains and red glows in the darkness, is an unforgettable experience, always respecting safety regulations.

-Eating on Etna means discovering a cuisine deeply connected to the volcanic territory, made of simple yet intense ingredients, enhanced by the fertility of lava soils and rural traditions.
+Eating on Etna means discovering a cuisine strongly linked to the volcanic territory, made of simple yet intense ingredients, enhanced by the fertility of lava soils and the rural traditions of Etna villages.

 1. Etna mushrooms